List of Marvel Comics characters: N: Nature Girl

-Nature Girl or Armageddon Girl (Lin Li) is a fictional character appearing in American comic books published by Marvel Comics.
+Lin Li, also known as Nature Girl and Armageddon Girl, is a character appearing in American comic books published by Marvel Comics.
 The character was created by Jason Latour and Mahmud Asrar, and made her first appearance in Wolverine and the X-Men (vol. 2) #1 (March 2014).

-Lin Li is a mutant who possesses nature-manipulation abilities, enabling her to communicate with and manipulate animals and plants.
+Lin Li is a mutant who possesses nature-manipulation abilities, giving her the ability to communicate with and control animals and plants.
 Lin enrolled at the Jean Grey School for Higher Learning.
 She made connections to Krakoa and the Bamfs while at the school, as well a friendship with fellow student Trevor Hawkins (Eye-Boy).

-Lin Li later becomes a citizen of Krakoa when it is established as a mutant nation.
+Lin Li becomes a citizen of Krakoa when it is established as a mutant nation.
 Due to the influence of the mutant Curse, Lin becomes disillusioned with the way nature is treated.
-She forms X-Men Green, an eco-terrorist group, alongside Curse, Sauron, Armageddon Man, and Gwen Warren.
+She forms X-Men Green, an eco-terrorist group.
+After inadvertently killing Armageddon Man, Lin takes the moniker of Armageddon Girl.

-Lin Li underwent drastic physical changes during this time, losing her hair and later gaining goat-like legs after touching a Krakoan cudgel.
-She also became more erratic due to Curse's influence, causing Armageddon Man's powers to go out of control.
-After killing Armageddon Man while trying to defend herself from the X-Men, Lin takes the moniker of Armageddon Girl.
-Lin later becomes a potential heir to Apocalypse during the Heir of Apocalypse event.